What Is a Mortgage Loan?

 Unlike needs, wants can be cut back or cut out if the money is needed for more important fixed expenses.

-While 20% of your savings should ideally be put away for unexpected events, you may start with $500 to cover small emergencies and work your way up to a couple months’ worth of savings.
+While 20% of your savings should ideally be put away for unexpected events, you may start with $500 to cover small emergencies and work your way up to a couple of months’ worth of savings.

 This is also a good budgeting technique to work on getting rid of any debt, such as high-interest credit cards.